 At the same time, as instantaneous luminosities increase the number of additional interactions in each bunch crossing rises.
 The FTK will allow us to maintain low trigger rates and high efficiency for electrons and muons by asking for lepton isolation only using tracks that point to the interaction vertex that produced the lepton.
 The FTK will also be able to provide a complete list of near-offline quality tracks by the time Level-2 processing begins, which can be used in conjunction with calorimeter and muon information to further constrain the event characteristics of interesting physics processes.

-The global feature extraction (gFEX) electronics board is a hardware-based jet finder for the ATLAS trigger system which will be operational for Run 3 of the LHC.
-This system will use calorimeter information collected over significantly larger areas of the detector and processed on a single electronics board.
-Dedicated trigger algorithms will be deployed and deliver the capability to reconstruct signatures of Lorentz-boosted particles such as top quarks, W/Z bosons, and even the Higgs.
+The global feature extraction (gFEX) system is a hardware-based boosted object jet finder for the ATLAS trigger system. gFEX is an official Phase I upgrade project in ATLAS and will be operational for Run 3 of the LHC, and we have already recorded pp collision data as of Oct 17, 2018!
+This system can process the entire calorimeter on a single electronics board.
+Dedicated trigger algorithms have been developed to reconstruct signatures of Lorentz-boosted particles such as top quarks, W/Z bosons, and even the Higgs boson.
 By allowing for trigger decisions to be based on a large, more global region of the calorimeter, the overlap and proximity between the local energy depositions can be incorporated as part of the trigger decision.
 New jet algorithms can then be deployed at Level-1 such as the large-radius anti-kT algorithm.
 Jet substructure information can also be incorporated into the selection algorithm in order to reduce the rate from light jet backgrounds while maintaining high efficiency for Lorentz-boosted massive particles.
 In addition to jet substructure, gFEX will also implement a new pile-up suppression scheme based on an energy-density-based subtraction for jets and missing transverse energy.
 As the instantaneous luminosity increases, this subtraction scheme allows for calorimeter-based jet thresholds to remain constant.